jaakko13/WeatherApi-App/README.md

 # Release 2: 2021-05-14 features (for the future)
 Button to switch between Celsius and farhenheit.

 Use phones location api to automatically get weather data for users location.

-Fix shared Preferences bug.
-(1)
+Used in MyLocation button.

 # Known bugs
 1. If there are objects stored in shared preferences the app is closed and opened the list of locations is stored but if new ones are added the first set may disappear.